 Once all examiners and assessors have been appointed, the Chair of Examiners holds meetings with all new examiners and assessors in order to go over the guidelines, marking scheme and classing criteria.
-The first induction meeting is normally held in January, with a further meeting to discuss marking standards around the end of Lent Term (before the beginning of the examinations).
+The first induction meeting is normally held around the beginning of Lent Term, with a further meeting to discuss marking standards around the end of Lent Term.